 X-rays, CT scans, ultrasounds, MRIs are all tests of anatomy that look for problems with the structure of the body.
 In contrast, thermography is unique in its capacity to show physiological changes and metabolic processes in the body.
-The infrared thermal images show us heat patterns, thermal imbalances and INFLAMMATION caused by circulation problems in the body.
-Because acupuncture addresses blood circulation and reduces inflammation, we use infrared thermal imaging to help us monitor your treatment progress.
+The infrared thermal images show us heat patterns, thermal imbalances, and INFLAMMATION caused by circulation problems in the body.
+Because QRA Acupuncture addresses blood circulation and reduces inflammation, we use infrared thermal imaging to help us monitor your treatment progress.

 Infrared thermal imaging is not used to show structural problems in the body, it is NOT used to diagnose diseases, and it does not detect all inflammation in the body.